doestoasttoasttoast/RoboFroggie/README.md

 ## Development and Technologies
-The bot was developed in Python 3.11, using the library [discord.py](https://discordpy.readthedocs.io/en/stable/index.html) An image was created using Docker, and hosted by Oracle.
-Data storage is handled by [MongoDB](cloud.mongodb.com), and can be interacted with in Python using [pymongo](https://pymongo.readthedocs.io/en/stable/)
+The bot was developed in Python 3.11, using the library [discord.py](https://discordpy.readthedocs.io/en/stable/index.html) Data storage is handled by [MongoDB](cloud.mongodb.com), and can be interacted with in Python using [pymongo](https://pymongo.readthedocs.io/en/stable/)

 ## Usage